isaaclhk/Projects/R projects/Predictors of type 2 DM.md

 str(diabetes)
 ```
-Each variable is examined individually to observe the data's distribution and identify outliers.
+Each variable was examined individually to observe the data's distribution and identify outliers.

 ```
 #examining individual variables